coderbunker/cb-wechat-bot/README.md

 #### Code Style Testing with ESLint

-Coderbunker Wechaty Bot supports Airbnb's JavaScript Style by ESLint.
+Coderbunker Wechat Bot supports Airbnb's JavaScript Style by ESLint.
 To test if your code is with the right code style, you have to run ESLint:

 ```
 yarn run lint